 In the "Our Planned Implementation" column, describe briefly what you will do to implement and operate the Risk Treatment Safeguard.
 Since your risks were too high, your current use of a Safeguard is somehow not implemented well enough to provide you confidence that it will effectively protect assets, whether those assets belong to you or to others.
 Your planned implementation will likely be something to raise your maturity.
 Safeguards that are implemented only on key assets (Maturity = '2') could be implemented on all assets (Maturity = '3'), for example.
 Or Safeguards that are implemented everywhere (Maturity = '3') could be tested and corrected (Maturity = '4'), or automated (Maturity = '5').
+Although Risk Scores may also be lowered by reducing the impact, such as by removing un-necessary data from assets, or by increasing your ability to detect and stop attacks.

-As you describe your planned implementation, consider how you will implement the Safeguard, or improve the reliability (the Maturity) of your implementation.
+As you describe your planned implementation, consider how you will implement the Safeguard, or improve the reliability (the Maturity) of your implementation or reduce impacts.
 Describe that approach briefly in this column.